Catholic Church in Tibet: 20th century

 After the British expedition to Tibet in 1904, Auguste Desgodins was appointed "parish priest of Lhasa" by Pierre-Philippe Giraudeau, Apostolic Vicar of Tibet, but he never traveled to Lhasa.
 In 1905, four French missionaries were killed in the Bathang uprising, including Jean-André Soulié.
 He was captured, tortured and shot by lamas close to Yaregong.
 Nine years later (1914), Jean-Théodore Monbeig, another French missionary working in the Sichuan-Tibetan border region, was killed by lamas near Lithang, not long after helping revive the Christian community at Bathang.

 After the fall of the Manchu empire in 1911, attempted invasions of Tibet in 1917 and in 1930 did not help the establishment of the Paris Foreign Missions.
-Some of these missionaries had difficulty adapting to the climate, so after 1930 a dozen Augustinian canons of the Chanoines réguliers du Grand-Saint-Bernard were sent to Yunnanese Tibet at the invitation of Jean de Guébriant, Apostolic Vicar of Kienchang.
+Some of these missionaries had difficulty adapting to the climate, so after 1930 a dozen Augustinian canons of the Hospitaller Congregation of Great Saint Bernard were sent to Yunnanese Tibet at the invitation of Jean de Guébriant, Apostolic Vicar of Kienchang.
 These were young missionaries seasoned in the Swiss Alps, who also had a project of building a hospice in 1933 in the Latsa pass, between the valleys of the Mekong and Salween rivers.

 Pascual Nadal Oltra, Spanish Franciscan missionary to a Tibetan leper colony, beheaded by the Chinese Red Army during the Long March in 1935.